-Management of Apollo is not aware of any other matters which it anticipates will come before the Meeting as of the date of mailing of this Circular.
+To the knowledge of the Board, the only matters to be brought before the Meeting are those matters set forth in the accompanying Notice of Meeting and described in this Circular.
+Management of the Company is not aware of any other matters which it anticipates will come before the Meeting as of the date of mailing of this Circular.

-PART 9 - ADDITIONAL INFORMATION
+PART 12 - ADDITIONAL INFORMATION

-Additional information relating to the Company concerning the Company and its operations is available on SEDAR at www.sedar.com.
-Financial information concerning the Company is provided in its comparative financial statements and management's discussion and analysis for the Company's most recently completed financial year ending November 30, 2021.
-Copies of this information are available either on SEDAR or by contacting the Company at Suite 710, 1030 West Georgia Street, Vancouver, British Columbia, Canada V6E 2Y3 Telephone: (604) 428-6128, to request copies of the Company's consolidated financial statements and MD&A. Copies of documents will be provided free of charge to security holders of the Company.
+Additional information relating to the Company concerning the Company and its operations is available under the Company's profile on SEDAR at www.sedar.com.
+Financial information concerning the Company is provided in its comparative financial statements and management's discussion and analysis for the Company's most recently completed financial year ended November 30, 2022.
+Copies of this information are available either on SEDAR and may also be obtained by contacting the Company at Suite 710, 1030 West Georgia Street, Vancouver, British Columbia, Canada, V6E 2Y3, Telephone: (604) 428-6128.
+Copies of such documents will be provided free of charge to security holders of the Company.
 The Company may require the payment of a reasonable charge from any person or company who is not a securityholder of the Company, who requests a copy of any such document.